behrlevi/memo/threat_emulation/readme.md

 | Information Disclosure | Unauthorised access to sensitive information, such as personal or financial data. | Confidentiality |
 | Denial of Service | Disruption of the system's availability, preventing legitimate users from accessing it. | Availability |
 | Elevation of Privilege | Unauthorised elevation of access privileges, allowing threat actors to perform unintended actions. | Authorisation |

+### The PASTA (Process for Attack Simulation and Threat Analysis) framework

+1. Define the Objectives

+    Establish the scope of the threat modelling exercise by identifying the systems, applications, or networks being analysed and the specific security objectives and compliance requirements to be met.

+2. Define the Technical Scope

+    Create an inventory of assets, such as hardware, software, and data, and develop a clear understanding of the system's architecture, dependencies, and data flows.

+3. Decompose the Application

+    Break down the system into its components, identifying entry points, trust boundaries, and potential attack surfaces.
+This step also includes mapping out data flows and understanding user roles and privileges within the system.

+4. Analyse the Threats

+    Identify potential threats to the system by considering various threat sources, such as external attackers, insider threats, and accidental exposures.
+This step often involves leveraging industry-standard threat classification frameworks or attack libraries.

+5. Vulnerabilities and Weaknesses Analysis

+    Analyse the system for existing vulnerabilities, such as misconfigurations, software bugs, or unpatched systems, that an attacker could exploit to achieve their objectives.
+Vulnerability assessment tools and techniques, such as static and dynamic code analysis or penetration testing, can be employed during this step.

+6. Analyse the Attacks

+    Simulate potential attack scenarios and evaluate the likelihood and impact of each threat.
+This step helps determine the risk level associated with each identified threat, allowing security teams to prioritise the most significant risks.

+7. Risk and Impact Analysis

+    Develop and implement appropriate security controls and countermeasures to address the identified risks, such as updating software, applying patches, or implementing access controls.
+The chosen countermeasures should be aligned with the organisation's risk tolerance and security objectives.